-Before considering any OTC snoring remedy, you need to figure out whether you have sleep apnea.
+Before considering any OTC snoring remedies, you need to figure out whether you have sleep apnea.
 Sleep apnea is a potentially life-threatening condition that is closely linked with snoring.
 Snoring may be annoying, but the warning it provides about sleep apnea is welcome.
 If a snoring remedy treats the sound but not the underlying breathing problem, you could be putting yourself at risk.

-Types of OTC Snoring Remedies
+OTC Snoring Remedies

 There are many types of OTC snoring remedies.
 The most common types are:

 - Nasal dilators